Skip to main content

 To add a new application, click the 'Add SSO Application' button to display a blank 'SSO Application Details' screen.

-Fields that require detailed information
+Fields that require further explanation

 Application Code

-This is a code to identify the third party application, e.g. MSI.
+This is a code to identify the third-party application, e.g. MSI.

 Application Description